 Dr Charles Deeming - Programme Leader

 Dr Deeming's research interests lie with reproduction of birds, reptiles, and extinct species.
 Current projects are focused on how bird nests function to protect the clutch of eggs and fledglings from adverse weather conditions, and on how birds produce eggs of different shapes.
 Fossil eggs and embryos, particularly those of pterosaurs, are also a long standing interest.
-Other topics of research include functional morphology in birds and population monitoring of amphibians.School Staff List
+Other topics of research include functional morphology in birds and population monitoring of amphibians.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.